avdoyiozde/100-days-sql/README.md

 - Feel free to follow along, challenge yourself, and share your own progress!
 - I will be updating this repository regularly with daily challenges and solutions.

----

-### 📈 Progress Updates
-- Day 1: [Challenge Description and Solution]
-- Day 2: [Challenge Description and Solution]
-- ...
-- Day 100: [Challenge Description and Solution]

----

 ### Let's Connect!
 If you're also undertaking SQL challenges or have any tips to share, feel free to reach out!

 Happy learning! 🎉

----

-Feel free to customize this description to fit your style and add specific details about your challenges as you progress!